-Panhandle is a leading United States interstate natural gas pipeline system and also owns one of the largest operating LNG regasification terminals in North America.
+Panhandle is a leading United States interstate natural gas pipeline system and also owns one of the largest operating LNG import terminals in North America.
 Panhandle's business strategy is to optimize results through expansion and better utilization of its existing facilities and construction of new facilities.
 This involves providing additional transportation, storage and other value-added services to Panhandle's customers, which include gas-fueled power plants, local distribution companies, industrial end-users, marketers and others.
-Panhandle conducts operations primarily in the central, gulf coast, midwest, great lakes, and southwest regions of the United States.
+Panhandle conducts operations primarily in the Central, Gulf Coast, Midwest, Great Lakes, and Southwest regions of the United States.
 Pipeline revenues are generally higher in the first and fourth quarters of each year primarily due to higher contract rates and the increase in customer demand levels for gas due to the colder weather during these periods.

-Trunkline LNG entered into a 22-year contract with BG LNG Services beginning January 2002, for all the uncommitted capacity at the Lake Charles, Louisiana facility.
-Trunkline LNG announced the planned expansion of the Lake Charles facility to approximately 1.2 bcf per day of send out capacity, up from its current send out capacity of .63 bcf per day and in December 2002 FERC approved the expansion of the LNG regasification terminal.
-The expanded facility is currently expected to be in operation by the end of 2005.
-In September 2004, FERC approved Trunkline LNG's further incremental LNG expansion project.
-This expansion will increase the LNG terminal's sustainable send out capacity to 1.8 bcf per day by mid-2006.
-BG LNG Services has contracted for all the proposed additional capacity subject to Trunkline LNG achieving certain construction milestones in the expansion of this facility.
+In December 2002, FERC approved the planned expansion of the Lake Charles, Louisiana LNG terminal to approximately 1.2 bcf per day of send out capacity, up from its current send out capacity of .63 bcf per day.
+The expanded facility is currently expected to be in operation during the first quarter of 2006.
+The expanded vaporization capacity portion of the expansion was placed into service on September 18, 2005.
+In September 2004, the FERC approved Trunkline LNG's further incremental LNG expansion project.
+This expansion will increase the LNG terminal's sustainable send out capacity to 1.8 bcf per day and is currently expected to be in service by mid-2006.
+BG LNG Services has contracted for all the proposed additional capacity subject to Trunkline LNG achieving certain construction milestones in the expansion of the terminal.

-On February 11, 2005, Trunkline received approval from the FERC to construct, own and operate a 36-inch diameter, 23-mile natural gas pipeline loop from the LNG terminal.
+On February 11, 2005, Trunkline received final approval from the FERC to construct, own and operate a 36-inch diameter, 23-mile natural gas pipeline loop from the LNG terminal.
 The pipeline creates additional transport capacity in association with the Trunkline LNG expansion and also includes new and expanded delivery points with major interstate pipelines.
+The new 36-inch pipeline was placed into service on July 22, 2005.